The first computing devices and machines. Calculating machine

 communications, information

-Computer mode Single program batch processing Time division Personal work Network processing
+Computer operating mode Single program Batch Processing Time sharing Personal work Network processing

 free mobile